Sunday, September 29, 2024

 Since Inna had pre-purchased tickets to the 15:00 English-speaking Tour of the University of Coimbra Library, we ordered Uber to take us there on time.

 Arriving on schedule, we waited for our tour to begin at the Ticket Office.
-Our guide, Patricia, was excellent (with perfect British English pronunciation).
+Our tour-guide, Patricia, was excellent (with perfect British English pronunciation).
 She provided us with headsets to hear explanations as we wandered around and took photos.

 Patricia answered our numerous questions and provided some interesting tidbits: